micheal-ndoh/Custom-Shell-Environment/README.md

 * `aliases`: Alias to common linux commands
 * `PS1 prompt`: A customized PS1 (prompt string 1) used to customize the appearance of the prompt, which includes information such as the username, hostname, and current working directory and git status
-* `History enhancement and auto complete`: History enchancement like *HISTCONTROL* environment variable  used to control how the command history is handled.
+* `History enhancement and auto complete`: History enchancement like `HISTCONTROL` environment variable  used to control how the command history is handled.
-*HISTSIZE and HISTFILESIZE*:Used to increase the number of commands stored in the history list and history file.
+  `HISTSIZE and HISTFILESIZE`:Used to increase the number of commands stored in the history list and history file.
 Setting these variables to -1 allows unlimited history.
-HSTR (HiSToRy) Utility: Leverage the HSTR utility, a command-line tool that provides improved bash/zsh command completion from history, allowing for easier navigation, search, and management of command history.

 **Installation**